 If a student tests positive for COVID-19, a parent or guardian will be notified immediately, and the student will be moved into isolation.
-A parent or guardian will be asked to pick their student up from the program as soon as possible, but no later than 24 hours of being notified.
+Depending on the university policy, a parent or guardian may be asked to pick their student up from the program as soon as possible, but no later than 24 hours after being notified.
 If a parent or guardian is not available, we will use the contact designated on the “COVID-19 Point of Contact” form.
 Any costs associated with healthcare, travel, meals, accommodation, or anything additionally related to isolation or immediate pick-up are to be covered by the family.

 We understand not everyone lives close to our program locations.
-However, this year, we are requiring that families designate a “COVID-19 Point of Contact” who will be able to pick a student up from campus within 24-hours of a positive COVID-19 case.
+However, this year, we are requiring that families designate a “COVID-19 Point of Contact” who will be able to pick a student up from campus within 24-hours of a positive COVID-19 case if needed.
 This policy is designed to keep students and staff safe and healthy and help to not spread the virus.